chander1925/GVSU-CIS641-Innovators/README.md

 ## Run Instructions

+* The app has two ways of running it, through the application or running code

+### Run the application

 * To run the Application, download it from the src folder.
 * Once downloaded, run the application from the desktop.

+### Run code

+* One way to run the is to copy the code from calc.py
+* Another way is to clone the repository https://github.com/chander1925/GVSU-CIS641-Innovators.git